gtb-2023-xia-jingwen/homework-database-sql-fundamental/readme.md

-# SQL Practice Introduction
+# Introduction

-In this practice, you should be able to pass all the tests.
+In this homework, you should be able to pass all the tests.
 Firstly you should prepare your environment.

 ## 1.1 Connected to remote MySQL instance